dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 Login class soon becomes very tightly embedded into this particular system.
 You cannot pull it out and drop it into another product without going through the code line-by-line and removing everything that is specific to the old system.
 This isn’t too hard, of course, but then you are off down the road of cut-and-paste coding.

-252

-Chapter 11 ■ performing and representing tasks

 Now that you have two similar but distinct Login classes in your systems, you find that an improvement to one will necessitate the same changes in the other—until, inevitably and gracelessly, they fall out of alignment with one another.

 So what can you do to save the Login class?
 The Observer pattern is a great fit here.